gabrielchan/iris_tutorial/README.md

-# Random Forest Classifer on the Famous Iris Dataset
+# Supervised Learning on the Famous Iris Dataset
 **PLEASE NOTE** that this README is WIP

 ## The Problem & The Dataset